 Long term incentives were granted as per the company's established policy.
-The aggregate grant value awarded in FY2012 was \$3.3 million to the five NEOs, a decrease in grant date value of 21% compared to the previous year.
+The aggregate grant value awarded in FY2013 was \$3.9 million to the five NEOs, an increase in grant date value of 16% compared to the previous year as further described in more detail in the Compensation Discussion and Analysis section.

-MOVING FORWARD IN FY2013
+MOVING FORWARD IN FY2014

-For FY2013, we made no major structural changes to our compensation programs.
+For FY2014, we made no major structural changes to our compensation programs.
 However, the Board continued to make decisions and modifications that we believe will lead to a closer link between compensation and performance:

-- For FY2013 EPS, continued growth in EPS is required to earn target annual incentive awards - Greater emphasis placed on achieving EPS goals as part of its balanced performance scorecard by capping bonus payout at no more than 100% of target if the EPS target is not attained. - The number of options granted for FY2013 was based on a three-year average Black-Scholes multiple, so that the year-over-year change in the number of options granted in response to a change in the Black-Scholes multiple will be less volatile.
+- · For FY2014 EPS, continued growth in EPS is required to earn target annual incentive awards - Greater emphasis placed on achieving EPS goals as part of its balanced performance scorecard by capping the financial performance payout multiplier at no more than 100% if the EPS target is not attained. - Starting in FY2014, going forward, in order to further emphasize customer satisfaction and partnering, 10% of the annual incentive award will be based on achieving against this metric.